Shamanvoo/LLM-Audit-Customer-Service-Calls/README.md

 # LLM-Audit-Customer-Service-Calls

-Thanks for the notebook and context!
-Based on your project description and the content from your Jupyter notebook, here’s a clean and informative `README.md` file you can use for your GitHub repository:

----

 # 🎧 AI-Powered Customer Service Call Auditor

 This project implements an AI-driven solution for auditing customer service calls.
 It combines cutting-edge speech recognition with advanced language model analysis to evaluate customer service quality efficiently and effectively.